unixhex/exipicrename2/README.md

 might or might not work with earlier versions of python 3

 No waranty it is working for you, too.
 **Please make a backup of your files** before testing this.

 This programm needs the python library "pillow".

 see also: requirements.txt

+## Installation

-install with python3 setup.py to your python environment or put exipicrename.py to your favourite $PATH
+Install with `python3 setup.py install` to your python environment (you might need to use root / sudo for this).
+Necessary libraries should be installed automagically, exipicrename will be probably installed to `/usr/bin/expicrename`.

+or

+whithout root:
+`python3 setup.py install --user` will install it to your user python path (e.g. `$HOME/.local/lib/python3.7/site-packages/`).
+Necessary libraries should be installed automagically.

+For the script `exipicrename` you could add  `$HOME/.local/lib/exipicrename` to your $PATH  ( for bash put following line to .bashrc: `export $PATH=$PATH:/$HOME/.local/lib/expicrename` ).
+(Or do create a symlink to `$HOME/bin`)

+or

+* install python3-pillow (pip, system package)
+* copy / symlink `exipicrename.py` to your favourite `$PATH`

+## Usage

 ```
-usage:
 exipicrename {options} [files]
 options: